secretstartups/handbook/content/handbook/marketing/lifecycle-marketing/email-processes-requests.md

 A day or two before the issue due date, create the newsletter draft.
 It's easiest to clone the last newsletter in Marketo:

 1. Go to Marketing Activities > Master Setup > Outreach > Newsletter & Security Release
-1. Select the newsletter program template `YYYYMMDD_Newsletter Template`, right click and select `Clone`.
+1. Select the newsletter program template `[YYY.MM.DD] - New blog newsletter template`, right click and select `Clone`.
 1. Clone to `A Campaign Folder`.
 1. In the `Name` field enter the name following the newsletter template naming format `YYYYMMDD_Newsletter Name`.
 1. In the `Folder` field select `Newsletter & Security Release`.
 You do not need to enter a description.